 Existing resistor from old heater mounts on side of new box in hole supplied.
 Use self drilling screws provided.
-Install before
+Install before placing box in the cab

 Factory heater control valve to be mounted to a lid bolt on the right rear corner.